zazizizou/arcanist-mac-support/README.md

 download patches, transfer files, view status, make API calls, and various other things.
 You can read more in the [User Guide](https://secure.phabricator.com/book/phabricator/article/arcanist/)

+Phabricator is no longer actively maintained, and no longer accepting contributions.
+This fork fixes an issue under macOS.

 For more information about Phabricator, see http://phabricator.org/.

 **LICENSE**